mohannad999/mohannad999/README.md

 ### 👋 Hi there
 I am an Embedded systems engineer and have experience working in Embedded software development and designing custom PCB for Many different products 👨‍💻.
-Interested in making life easier by creating Desging new PCB or developing software for critical applications.
+Interested in making life easier by  Designing new PCBs or developing software for critical applications.
 Fascinated about space.

 - 🔭 I’m currently working on Altium Designer, ESP-Idf, STM32 cube ide.